moritz-konarski/AUCA/lib_arts/American_Fine_Arts-ART307.1/notes/00_e-course_assignments.md

 - connected to the manifest destiny spirit of the time -- the wagon is _the_ symbol of that -- hope and progress

+## What Is The Content Of Mount's Art?/What Kind Of America Emerges In His Art?
+What Does He Want To Convey To The Viewer?
+What Does The Popularity Of His Art Tell Us About Americans?

+Mount is generally know for his genre paintings, which mean that he painted scenes from the everyday life of Americans living in rural areas.
+This includes markets, parties, and street scenes.
+This means that Mount is showing the America that most people are experiencing, an America that people can empathize with because they have experienced similar things.
+The fact that his art was popular means that Americans wanted to see themselves or people like themselves represented in art.
+If artists only paint rich, important people in glamorous settings this cannot happen.
+But when people see a market with normal people going about their daily business they could imagine themselves doing these same things.

+## Horatio Greenough's sculpture of George Washington.
+What was the attitude and the fate of this peace of art?

+This sculpture was commissioned by the US government to he shown in the rotunda of the Capitol in Washington DC.
+The marble statue should show the father of the country in the appropriate manner.
+Greenough, in his classical style, took inspiration from the famous ancient Greek Zeus statue and used a bust of Washington's head as a model for his sculptures head.

+The finished marble statue showed Washington in a neoclassical style, wearing ancient Greek clothing, holding a Greek sword, and basically having Zeus's torso, which was bare.
+This was not the Washington people expected and most of them had absolutely no connection to the Greek elements in the picture.
+Some also thought that Washington didn't need anyone to represent himself.
+The statue, even though the craftsmanship was superb, was ridiculed and ultimately removed from the rotunda and placed outside where the weather got to it.

+## Why was _Washington Crossing the Delaware_ so popular?
+What are the inaccuracies in it that the critics point out?
+Are they really important?

+This painting showed an undeniable American hero, George Washington, committing a heroic deed.
+The military tactic was successful and the enemy forces were routed.
+Washington, as the father of the nation and accomplished general, was portrayed here as a brave general leading his troops into battle and outsmarting the enemy.
+I can imagine this portrayal of the national hero being well received because it makes him look heroic.

+Some of the inaccuracies include a cross section of the American population being represented on the boats, the usage of an American flag that did not exist at the time of the crossing, and that his stance is possibly not the best one to have in that kind of row boat.

+These inaccuracies are not that important in my opinion.
+The painting does show a historic event and thus it would be ideal if it also accurately represented the whole scene and wouldn't take liberties with the details.
+Nonetheless, I think that Leutze was not aiming for complete historical accuracy with this painting.
+I think he wanted to represent the idea of heroism and pride that were associated with this event and that is certainly the case.

+Furthermore, considering that this painting was created 76 years after the actual event, that the painter was not present, and that he painted this in Germany and not in the US I could also imagine that these were accidents that Leutze did not intend.
+Especially the flag being changed is very understandable because the historically accurate Grand Union Flag still had the Union Jack on it, which would not have been popular at all.

 [Church1851src]: https://upload.wikimedia.org/wikipedia/commons/b/ba/New_England_Scenery%2C_Frederic_Edwin_Church%2C_1851_-_Museum_of_Fine_Arts%2C_Springfield%2C_MA_-_DSC03984.JPG